-- 1. Announce that it's time for another live specimen observation.
-Hold up a live fern and ask, What do you see today?
+- 1. Direct the attention of the class to the live plant specimen you are holding up for them to see.
+Ask, What do you see?
 (Accept responses.)
 What do you want to know about this plant? - 2.
-Explain that they will conduct their investigation on this new plant in the same way they did in the previous class with the live moss and the other plant images.

-- Instruct the children to always record in their science notebooks any additional information that does not fit into the Plant Observations chart but that is important to remember (e.g., information they learn from discussions with the teacher or each other, or additional questions to investigate during inquiry circles). - 4.
-When ready, each Equipment Director should collect one live specimen and bags of materials for their team.
+Explain that they will conduct their investigation on these samples in the same way they did in the previous class with the pine cones, pine needles, and other plant images.
+Because of the size of these plants, they will use these parts of the plant (tree) to investigate. - Instruct the children to always record in their science notebooks any additional information that does not fit into the Plant Observations chart but that is important to remember (e.g., information they learn from discussions with the teacher or each other, or additional questions to investigate during inquiry circles). - 4.
+When ready, each Equipment Director should collect one bag of samples and one bag of materials for their team.